haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/before/before-workspace-magento-prereqs.md

 ## Development tools {#devtools}
 * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git){:target="_blank"} - Provides code branching and management for accessing {{site.data.var.ee}} and your code repositories.
 Use Git command-line commands or applications of your choice to work with Git.
 You can install this on your local VM or on your host.
 	For more information, see [How Cloud uses Git]({{ page.baseurl }}/cloud/reference/git-integration.html).
 * [Composer](https://getcomposer.org/download/){:target="_blank"} - Used for dependency management.
-Composer enables us to manage the Magento components and their dependencies.
+Composer enables us to manage the Magento组件 and their dependencies.
 Install on your local VM.
 	For more information, see [How Cloud uses Composer]({{ page.baseurl }}/cloud/reference/cloud-composer.html).

 ## Web server (local) {#webserver}